Gudaparthiumesh/Covid-19/README.md

  2) To view the UI , create a Lightning Tab / Lighnting App and provide the component name approprialtly

- 3) View the UI & explore the functionality.
+ 3) View the UI & explore the functionality